Joren-Vervoort/Summarizer/README.md

 The evaluation of the different models will be done based on the following metrics:
 - the cosine spatial distance between the word embedded (BERT) human summary and the summary made by the different models
 - ROUGE-1, ROUGE-2 and ROUGE-L

 The ROUGE metrics are the most familiar used metrics in evaluating text summarization models.
 In these cases the ROUGE metrics are based on the 1-gram, 2-gram and l-gram overlay between the model-made summary and the human summary.
 This means comparing the words that are used in chunks of 1 word, 2 words and longest-matched words.
 The higher the score, the better.
 The problem with kind of metrics is it that it does not really check "text-similarity" but rather if two texts are identical or not.
 This is why I used a second metric called: "word embedded (BERT) cosine spatial distance".
 In this way the words of the human and model-made summary are embedded and checked for similarity in "meaning" rather than using the same words.
 This solves the problem of paraphrasing that often happen in summarizations.
 The lower the score of this metric, the more 2 summaries are simular in "meaning".
+All of the models are also timed.

 #### app.py